 Uuid

 Choreographic protocol execution instance.
 Pairs a ContextId with a nonce.
-Not long-lived; expires when protocol completes or times out.
+Not long-lived.
+Expires when protocol completes or times out.

 DkdContextId